What is an Intelligent Network?

 1 Objectives of the Intelligent Network

 The main objectives of the IN (Intelligent Network) are the introduction and modification of new services in a manner that leads to a substantial reduction in lead times and hence development costs, and to introduce more complex network functions.

 An objective of IN (Intelligent Network) is also to allow the inclusion of the additional capabilities and flexibility to facilitate the provisioning of services independent of the underlying network’s details.
 Service independence allows the service providers to define their own services independent of the basic call handling implementation of the network owner.

 The key needs that are driving the implementation of IN are :

 - Rapid Service Deployment

-Most business today require faster response from their suppliers, including telecommunication operators.
-By separating the service logic from the underlying switch call processing software, IN enables operator to provide new services much more rapidly.
+Most businesses today require a faster responses from their suppliers, including telecommunication operators.
+By separating the service logic from the underlying switch call processing software, IN enables the operator to provide new services much more rapidly.

 - Reduced Deployment Risk

 Prior to IN (Intelligent Network), the risk associated with the deployment of new services was substantial.
 Major investments had to be made in developing the software for the services and then deploying them in all of the switches.